-If you are still not happy, you can contact us again within 3 months of your last response, and ask our Chief Executive to investigate your complaint.
+If you are still not happy, you can contact us again within 3 months of your last response, and ask the Office of our Chief Executive to investigate your complaint.

-At Tier 2 and Tier 3 of our complaint process, our senior managers and the Chief Executive do not treat your concerns as a new complaint.
+At Tier 2 and Tier 3 of our complaint process, neither our senior managers nor the Office of our Chief Executive treat your concerns as a new complaint.
 They will review your case to make sure we handled your complaint appropriately, proportionately and fairly up to that point.
 At each tier, they cannot look at any new evidence or aspects of your complaint, if you have not sent these to us before.

 At the end of each tier of our complaints procedure, we will advise you on how to take your complaint further should you remain dissatisfied.
 We might tell you about another course of action that’s outside of our complaints procedure.

 Please do not send complaints to any other Insolvency Service email address, as it might take us a lot longer to respond to you.

 - the name of the bankrupt or insolvent company, if there is one

 - the court reference and/or case reference, if you have it